 ‘Familiae Minorum Gentium’, a collection of genealogical papers produced by Rev. Joseph Hunter (1788-1861) on families mainly but not exclusively from Yorkshire, Derbyshire, Cheshire and Lancashire.
 Published in 4 volumes in 1894-6 by The Harleian Society (see note above), with a Continuation (mainly on Yorkshire) called ‘Hunter’s Pedigrees’ published in 1936, this is an excellent source on a range of families not easily found elsewhere.

-is being developed by The Church of Jesus Christ of Latter-day Saints (‘the Mormons’), possibly to replace the IGI (see above).
+is being developed by The Church of Jesus Christ of Latter-day Saints (‘the Mormons’), apparently to replace the IGI (see that tab).
 It appears to be more reliable than the IGI, not least because it identifies its sources at least some of which are known to us, some of which we would like to have access to ourselves!

 ‘Genealogy.EU’.
 This is a fantastic web site for research into the Royal & Noble Houses of Continental Europe.
 Although other web sites have been very useful for a few particular families, this was the first web site we used as the basis for our records of several different families.
 As it is set out in a similar way to that used in this site, we have found it particularly easy to follow.
 We have often used it for those generations of Continental families that we have found to be relevant to the British families that we have tracked.
 ‘Genealogy.EU’ also includes many other Continental families and, for those that we have shown, often shows more recent generations than we have covered.
 Purists who dislike the occasional anglicisation of names that we have sometimes used in our site should note that ‘Genealogy.EU’ appears to be more precise than we are.
 Many congratulations and thanks to Miroslav Marek for his work on the site which may be found at genealogy.euweb.cz